DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 SiteGround definitely have more readily available information on their website about their hosting infrastructure and why you should choose them over their rivals.

 By using the Google Cloud platform, SiteGround now have access to a high-end infrastructure, with options for hosting their customers’ websites in more locations around the world.
-If you want your website to be as physically close to your visitors as possible in order to keep loading times down, there’s a good chance you can achieve this with SiteGround.
+If you want your website to be as physically close to your visitors as possible to keep loading times down, there’s a good chance you can achieve this with SiteGround.
 With DreamHost, there are just two centers available, both in the US.

 Furthermore, SiteGround also have a feature-rich WordPress plugin that provides you with lots of ways to optimize your website.